Shortbread: Shapes

-Shortbread may also be made in farls.
+Shortbread may also be made in quadrant-shaped farls.

 In one of the oldest shapes, bakers pinched the edges of a shortbread round to suggest the rays of the sun.

 The stiff dough retains its shape well during cooking.
 The biscuits are often patterned before cooking, usually with the tines of a fork or with a springerle-type mold.
 Shortbread is sometimes shaped into hearts and other shapes for special occasions.

 Varieties

+Variations in ingredients for some recipes include the optional addition of caraway seeds to petticoat tails, coriander and caraway in Goosnargh, egg yolk and cream in Ayrshire, citrus peel and almonds in Pitcaithly bannock, and demerara sugar in Dorset.

+Millionaire's shortbread, also called caramel squares, is a modern variation, in which shortbread is topped with caramel and chocolate.

 Cultural associations

-In ancient Scottish folklore, sun-shaped cakes, such as shortbread, had magic powers over the Sun during the Scottish New Year's Eve.
+In ancient Scottish folklore, sun-shaped cakes, such as shortbread, had magical powers over the Sun during the Scottish New Year's Eve.

-Shortbread is generally associated with and originated in Scotland, but due to its popularity it is also made in the rest of the United Kingdom, and similar biscuits are also made in Denmark, Ireland and Sweden.
-The Scottish version is the best-known, and is widely exported.
+Shortbread originated in and is generally associated with Scotland, but due to its popularity it is also made in the rest of the United Kingdom and similar biscuits are also made in Denmark, Ireland and Sweden.
+The Scottish version is the best-known and is widely exported.

 Scottish chef John Quigley, of Glasgow's Red Onion, describes shortbread as "the jewel in the crown" of Scottish baking.

 An early variety of shortbread, using ginger, was reportedly eaten during sittings of the Parliament of Scotland, and therefore the variety was sometimes called "Parliament cake" or "Parlies" into the 19th century.
 The biscuits were sold in Mrs Flockhart's tavern and shop in Bristo Street in Edinburgh's Potterrow.
 Known as Luckie Fykie, the landlady was thought to be the inspiration for Mrs Flockhart in Walter Scott's Waverley.

 In the UK tax code, shortbread is taxed as a flour confection (baked good) rather than as a common biscuit.